Hua78158452/EC-601-project-2/README.md

 product mission statement
-Our MVP strives to be the go-to resource for individuals seeking instant insights into air quality.
-By seamlessly integrating with the Google Maps API, our mission is to offer a hassle-free experience, allowing users to effortlessly search for locations, retrieve accurate air quality data, and gain a clear understanding of the potential impact on their health.
+Our MVP is to be the go-to source for everyone looking for quick information about air quality.
+Our goal is to provide a hassle-free experience for customers by integrating smoothly with the Google Maps API.
+This will enable them to search for areas, receive precise data on air quality, and comprehend the possible health effects.

-In this initial phase, our primary focus is on simplicity and efficiency, ensuring that users can access vital information without any unnecessary complexity.
-Through this user-centric approach, we aim to empower people to adapt their daily routines and activities based on real-time air quality conditions.
+During this first stage, we prioritize efficiency and simplicity to make sure consumers can obtain important information without needless complexity.
+We want to enable people to modify their daily schedules and activities in response to current air quality circumstances by using this user-centric approach.

-Our broader vision is to cultivate a community of informed and proactive individuals who, armed with knowledge about air quality, are inspired to contribute to positive changes.
-With the MVP, we're laying the groundwork for a platform that not only raises awareness but also actively engages users in advocating for and implementing measures to enhance air quality in their communities.
+Our overarching goal is to build an informed and engaged community of people who are motivated to make positive improvements in the air quality because they possess information about it.
+With the MVP, we're establishing the foundation for a platform that actively involves users in lobbying for and putting into action policies aimed at improving local air quality.

-As we launch this MVP, we are committed to continuously refining and expanding our product based on user feedback and evolving environmental needs.
-Our mission is to evolve with our users, making air quality information accessible, actionable, and a catalyst for positive change.
+We are dedicated to iteratively improving and growing our product as we deploy this MVP in response to user input and changing environmental requirements.
+Our goal is to develop with our users, bringing air quality data to the public's attention, enabling it to be used as a tool for constructive change.

 User story
 As residents, the site allows users to easily search for locations and check the Air Quality index.